People with chronic back and neck pain are no strangers to sleep disorders, but relief is possible.

 Chronic behavioral therapy for insomnia has shown promising results, with reports of success in as many as 80% of patients who pursued the treatment.
 Also, a 2014 review in Annals of Internal Medicine reported that, on average, people who underwent chronic behavioral therapy for insomnia fell asleep nearly 20 minutes faster and spent 30 fewer minutes awake during the night compared with those who didn’t use the therapy.

 Another approach that may help ease insomnia is called relaxation training.
 In relaxation training, a professional teaches you how to progressively relax your muscles and meditate to distract you from sleep-stealing thoughts.

-Other tried-and-true tips for warding off insomnia with chronic spine-related pain include:
+Other tips for warding off insomnia with chronic spine-related pain:

 - Wait until you’re feeling sleepy before going to bed.
 If you can’t fall asleep within 20 minutes, go into another room until you feel drowsy again.

-- Stick to a set waketime regardless of when you fall asleep.
+- Stick to a set wake-up time regardless of when you fall asleep.

 - Kick your napping habit.

 Having chronic pain and sleeping well is possible